aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

       This is the only way to completely disable the built-in AUTH mechanisms.

-      See :ref:`auth_hooks` for a more in-depth discussion on AUTH mechanisms.
+      See :ref:`auth` for a more in-depth discussion on AUTH mechanisms.

       .. versionadded:: 1.2.2